-Overcoming numerous reform and challenges to improve, the educational system in Pakistan faces the arduous and complex task of addressing not only the systemic issues but also the deeply ingrained challenges present within society.
+The education system in Pakistan is tasked with the difficult and complex process of overcoming reform and improvement, where the challenges of not just the system itself, but of deeply entrenched challenges within the society, must be addressed.
 Years of sustained neglect and a persistent lack of sufficient resources, along with institutional and infrastructural inertia, plus a significant dearth of relevant training for practitioners and staff are exceedingly daunting obstacles that hinder progress (Shah et al.2022).
 Closely linked with these issues is the deeply embedded culture that rewards rote learning and focuses heavily on exam performance, prioritizing memorization over critical thinking and creativity.
 Moreover, a conservative pushback from the broader society against changes in the existing educational system significantly contributes to the slow pace of progress (Jabali et al.2024).
 This resistance means that, while most stakeholders may nominally agree to the necessity for reform, they often wish for the least amount of interference with their own lives, practices, and established systems.
 Inspiration for meaningful reform must ideally come from within the polity, as has been emphasized by various policymakers over time.
 These aspirations for better educational outcomes are compounded in Pakistan by the presence of vague national educational policies, wherein systemic changes are of little concern to those who believe that merely transferring resources to address equity issues alone could achieve better results without reforming the core issues.

-curriculum development Additionally, efforts that are initiated unilaterally by experts, without securing the "ownership" of kev stakeholders and the end-users of the educational system, are likely to be doomed from the outset (Wienand et al., 2024).
-An effective reform process hinges on a collective morale for reform and the active governmental bodies. non-governmental engagement of all organizations, and community presences throughout the nation.
-At the same time, it is clear that alongside the process of globalization. educational reform no longer constitutes just a sovereign agenda; it must also align itself with global educational paradigms, standards, and practices. rapid of innovative The acceleration technological advancement in the last few decades has made it evident that the educational framework in virtually every country now requires significant changes if it is to remain relevant and in sync with the demanding requirements of the twenty-first century (Chan2023).
+Additionally, curriculum development efforts that are initiated "ownership" unilaterally by experts. without securing the of key stakeholders and the end-users of the educational system, are likely to be doomed from the outset (Wienand et al., 2024).
+An effective reform process hinges on a collective morale for reform and the active all governmental bodies. engagement of non-governmental organizations, and community presences throughout the nation.
+At the same time, it is clear that alongside the process of globalization, educational reform no longer constitutes just a sovereign agenda; it must align itself with global educational paradigms, standards, also and The rapid acceleration of technological innovative practices. advancement in the last few decades has made it evident that the educational framework in virtually every country now requires significant changes if it is to remain relevant and in sync with the demanding requirements of the twenty-first century (Chan2023).
 The integration of technology as a tool for learning, teaching, and administrative processes is not only beneficial but essential for fostering a more robust educational system that prepares students for the challenges ahead.